Kesraath/BellabeatFitnessProject/README.md

 |Activity Log   |33          |

 This gives us an idea of how many participants are in each data set.
+It shows clearly that only 8 users participated in the weight log.
+Going back to look at the data set it shows that users had to manually input their weight and after some research, the Fitbit watches only track data if the user uses a certified scale or links their data to other software i.e. Apple health where the data will sync, but even this data will be shown as manually entered.

 _____